Reverend Clive Foster MBE Appointed as the UK’s First Windrush Commissioner

 A Personal Connection to the Windrush Story

-Reverend Foster is a senior pastor at Pilgrim Church in Nottingham, a long-time community leader and campaigner, and the founder of the Nottingham Windrush Support Forum.
+Reverend Foster is a senior pastor at Pilgrim Church in Nottingham.
+He is a long-time community leader, campaigner, and the founder of the Nottingham Windrush Support Forum.
 His parents migrated from Jamaica in 1959, giving him direct ties to the Windrush generation.
 He also serves as Vice Chair of the Windrush National Organisation.

 “The injustices faced by the Windrush generations must never be repeated,” he said.
 “That means action, accountability, and reform.
 I will carry out this role independently and ensure scrutiny leads to real improvement.”